Fabr1ce/building-apps-for-k8s-l3/README.md

 # building-apps-for-k8s-l
-This repos creates a server using go and runs it inside a container.
+This repo creates a server using go and runs it inside a container.